fromZeroToInf/Explorative-AD-in-Wind-Turbine-SCADA-Data-Using-an-AE/README.md

 python -m pdm install
 ```

-torch needs to be installed manually!!
+The package torch needs to be installed manually.

-The installation was tested on win11 and linux.
+The installation should work on win11 and linux.
 It may happen that on MAC OS the internal package importing is corrupted.
 In this case you need to adjust the imports manually -> check root folder and relative folder expressions.

 # Requirements